Samuels-Development/sd-levels/README.md

 # sd-levels

-`sd-levels` is a comprehensive and flexible skills script for FiveM, allowing you to add, manage, and track player skills, levels, and progress within your server.
+`sd-levels` is a comprehensive and flexible levels script for FiveM, allowing you to add, manage, and track player skills, levels, and progress within your server.

 ## UI Preview
 <img width="1920" height="1080" alt="FiveM_GTAProcess_I7IiVnfBFh" src="https://github.com/user-attachments/assets/6ae22600-16cf-40e7-a391-99e8f04a05d9" />